BettinaBierwirth/BettinaBierwirth/README.md

 - 👀 I’m interested in Databases and App Development.
 - 🌱 I’m currently learning Java and Android Studio.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a devigner, artist and general jack of many trades.
+- ⚡ Fun fact: I'm a designer, artist and general jack of many trades.

 <!---
 BettinaBierwirth/BettinaBierwirth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.